awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 1. Create an IAM role\.

    You do this so Amazon RDS can assume this IAM role on your behalf to access your Amazon S3 buckets\.
-For more information, see [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+For more information, see [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

    The following example shows using the AWS CLI command to create a role named `rds-s3-export-role`\.